 This creates the base relationship.
 Once the client sees value, expansion becomes easier.

-WhatsApp is the next natural channel once the chatbot is working.
+WhatsApp is the next natural channel once the chatbot is up and running.

 This is especially true in MENA, India, LATAM, and Southeast Asia.
 In these markets, WhatsApp is often the primary channel for business communication.